I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 99% of the time, the up-front work of planning and expectation-setting I did is vastly more valuable to my customers than the actual website thing I’ve produced.

 And remember this: Buyers hire you to do something.
-But they re-hire you if you satisfied whatever their “most-important-thing-to-them” is.
+But they re-hire you if you love the interactions and feel you over-delivered on whatever their “most-important-thing-to-them” is.

 I was recently fired by a company, because I failed to make the buyer happy.